How To Make Homemade Laundry Powder Using Only THREE Ingredients!

 And for goodness sake don’t be tempted to use too much of this homemade version, assuming such a small amount of soap couldn’t possibly clean your clothes.

-Using too much of any soap will make it difficult to completely rinse the soap away, causing soap buildup both in your clothes as well as your machine.
+Using too much of any soap will cause soap buildup in your clothes as well as your machine.
 This is where I suspect people are going awry when using this homemade laundry powder.

 Optional Laundry Scent Booster Recipe